bitmark-inc/feral-file-docs/docs/artist-collector-rights/en.md

 ### ARTIST RIGHTS

-When you sell your artwork as a digital edition on Feral File, the following rights are guaranteed to you by contract, and by the Feral File code:
+When you sell your artwork as a digital edition on Feral File, the following rights are guaranteed to you by legal contract and by the Feral File smart contract:

 **You own the copyright and image rights.** This means collectors can’t copy, reproduce, or make derivatives of your work—but you still can.